-- C. This SMP may be amended annually or more frequently as needed pursuant to RCW 36.70A.130(2)(a)(iii). - D. Future applications for amendments to this SMP may be submitted by any party listed in WWCC Section 14.15.040B through the County's annual Development Regulation Amendment Process; amendments will only be considered once a year unless the Board of County Commissioners initiates amendments pursuant to Section 14.15.020. - E. Applications for SMP amendments shall specify the changes requested and any and all reasons.
+- amendments will only be considered once a year unless the Board of County Commissioners initiates amendments pursuant to Section 14.15.020. - E. Applications for SMP amendments shall specify the changes requested and any and all reasons.
 Applications shall be made on forms specified by the County and shall contain information specified in WWCC Chapter 14.15 (Development Regulation Amendment Process). - F. The County shall review the amendments in accordance with procedures of the SMA and implementing rules including, but not limited to, RCW 90.58.080 (Review of master programs) and WAC 173-26-100 (Local process for approving/amending shoreline master programs). - G. Proposals to amend this SMP shall be heard by the Planning Commission in a public hearing.
 After conducting a hearing and evaluating testimony regarding the application, including a recommendation from the Shoreline Administrator, the Planning Commission shall submit its recommendation to the Board of County Commissioners, who shall approve or deny the proposed amendment following their open record hearing. - H. Prior to approval, the County shall make a finding regarding the amendment. - 1.
 The proposed amendment must accomplish the following: - a.
 This Program and any future amendment hereto shall ensure no net loss of shoreline ecological functions and processes on a programmatic basis in accordance with the baseline functions present as of the Final Shoreline Analysis Report (September 2014). - 2.
-The proposed amendment must accomplish one of the following: - a.
-The proposed amendment would make this Program more consistent with the SMA and/or any applicable Department of Ecology SMP Guidelines. - b.
+The proposed amendment must accomplish one of the following: - The proposed amendment would make this Program more consistent with the SMA and/or any applicable Department of Ecology SMP Guidelines. - b.
 The proposed amendment would make this Program more equitable in its application to persons or property due to changed conditions in an area. - After approval by the County, the proposed amendment will be submitted to Ecology for approval in accordance with the procedures specified under RCW 90.58 and WAC 173-26-110 through 120.

-7.14 Monitoring
+7.137.14 Monitoring

 - A. The County will track all shoreline permits and exemption activities to evaluate whether this SMP is achieving no net loss of shoreline ecological functions. - B. Activities to be tracked will be consistent with WAC requirements and shall include development, conservation, restoration and mitigation efforts, such as: - 1.
 New shoreline development - 2.
 Shoreline variances and the nature of the variance - 3.
 Compliance issues - 4.
 Net changes in impervious surface areas, including associated stormwater management - 5.
 Net changes in fill or armoring - 6.
 Net change in linear feet of flood hazard structures - 7.
-Net changes in vegetation (area, character)

-C. Using the information collected in Subsection (B), a no net loss report shall be prepared every eight years, as part of the County's SMP evaluation.
+Net changes in vegetation (area, character) - C. Using the information collected in Subsection (B), a no net loss report shall be prepared every eight years, as part of the County's SMP evaluation.
 Should the no net loss report show degradation of the baseline condition documented in the County's Shoreline Analysis Report (2014), changes to the SMP and/or Shoreline Restoration Plan shall be proposed at the time of the eight-year update to prevent further degradation and address the loss in ecological functions.
 The report will comply with the current WAC requirements at the time of submittal,